DeCarabas/iggy/README.markdown

-Igor: A Data-Modelling and Rules System
+Iggy: A Data-Modelling and Rules System
 =======================================

 (Really for building Dungeons and Dragons 4e characters)